NVIDIA Corp

 Your next question comes from the line of Ben Reitzes of Melius Research.

-And then Jensen, just overall with the change in administration that's going to take place here in the U.S. and the China situation, have you gotten any sense or any conversations about tariffs or anything with regard to your China business?
+And then, Jensen, just overall with the change in administration that's going to take place here in the U.S. and the China situation, have you gotten any sense or any conversations about tariffs or anything with regard to your China business?
 Any sense of what may or may not go on?
 It's probably too early but wondering if you had any thoughts there.

 We guide 1 quarter at a time.

 We are working right now on the quarter that we're in and building what we need to ship in terms of Blackwell.
-We have every supplier on the planet working seamlessly with us to that.
+We have every supplier on the planet working seamlessly with us to do that.
 And once we get to next quarter, we'll help you understand in terms of that ramp that we'll see to the next quarter going after that.

-Whatever the new administration decides, we'll, of course, support the administration.
+Whatever the new administration decides, we will, of course, support the administration.
 And that's our -- the highest mandate.
 And then after that, do the best we can and just as we always do.
 And so we have to simultaneously and we will comply with any regulation that comes along fully and support our customers to the best of our abilities and to compete in the marketplace.
 We'll do all of these 3 things simultaneously.

 Your final question comes from the line of Pierre Ferragu of New Street Research.

 Jensen, you mentioned in your comments, you have the pretraining, the actual language models and you have reinforcement learning that becomes more and more important in training and inference as well and then you have inference itself.
-And I was wondering if you have a sense like a high-level typical sense of out of an overall AI ecosystem, like maybe one of your clients or one of the large models that are out there today, how much of the compute goes into each of these buckets?
+And I was wondering if you have a sense like a high-level typical sense of out of an overall AI ecosystem, like maybe one of your clients or one of the large models that are out there.
+Today, how much of the compute goes into each of these buckets?
 How much for the pretraining?
 How much for the reinforcement?
 And how much into inference today?
 Do you have any sense for how it's splitting and where the growth is the most important as well?

 Well, today, it's vastly in pretraining a foundation model because, as you know, post-training, the new technologies are just coming online.
 And whatever you could do in pretraining and post-training, you would try to do so that the inference cost could be as low as possible for everyone.
 However, there are only so many things that you could do a priority.
 And so you'll always have to do on-the-spot thinking and in context thinking and a reflection.

 And so I think that the fact that all 3 are scaling is actually very sensible based on where we are.
 And in the area foundation model, now we have multimodality foundation models and the amount of petabytes video that these foundation models are going to be trained on, it's incredible.
 And so my expectation is that for the foreseeable future, we're going to be scaling pretraining, post-training as well as inference time scaling and which is the reason why I think we're going to need more and more compute.
+And we're going to have to drive as hard as we can to keep increasing the performance by X factors out of time so that we can continue to drive down the cost and continue to increase the revenues and get the AI revolution going.

-Thank you.
-I'd like to turn the call back over to Jensen Huang for closing remarks.
+I'll now turn the call back over to Jensen Huang for closing remarks.

 Thank you.
 The tremendous growth in our business is being fueled by 2 fundamental trends that are driving global adoption of NVIDIA computing.
 First, the computing stack is undergoing a reinvention, a platform shift from coding to machine learning, from executing code on CPUs to processing neural networks on GPUs.
 The $1 trillion installed base of traditional data center infrastructure is being rebuilt for Software 2.0, which applies machine learning to produce AI.